jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=ejb3:read-attribute(name=enable-graceful-txn-shutdown)`

 ## syntax of the operation to get the `ejb3` `enable-statistics`
-if set to true, enable the collection of invocation statistics. deprecated in favour of `statistics-enabled` get the `ejb3` `enable-statistics` attribute.
+if set to true, enable the collection of invocation statistics. deprecated in favour of "`statistics-enabled`" get the `ejb3` `enable-statistics` attribute.
 `/subsystem=ejb3:read-attribute(name=enable-statistics)`